-There are different ways of treating Type 2 diabetes.
+There are different ways of treating or preventing Type 2 diabetes.
 Some people can manage it by healthier eating, being more active and losing weight.
 Eventually most people will need medication to bring their blood glucose down to a safe level.

-You can manage your Type 2 diabetes better by:
+You can reduce your risk of developing Type 2 diabetes by: